nickperrott/pulumi-snowflake/README.md

 │   │   └── attribute
-│   ├── fileformat              # The File Format resource and dynamic provider │   ├── stage                   # The Stage resource and dynamic provider │   └── storageintegration      # The Storage Integration resource and dynamic provider └── test                        # Unit tests
+│   ├── fileformat              # The File Format resource and dynamic provider │   ├── stage                   # The Stage resource and dynamic provider │   ├── storageintegration      # The Storage Integration resource and dynamic provider │   └── warehouse               # The Warehouse resource and dynamic provider └── test                        # Unit tests
     ├── fileformat
     ├── provider